ErwanTLG/Challonge.Net/README.md

 It uses modern async/await non blocking code.

+The documentation of this project is available [here](https://erwantlg.github.io/Challonge.Net/index.html)

 # Quick start
 To start, you will need to create a ChallongeClient class.
 This class will allow you to make the api calls.
 ```csharp